Lynn Charlton - Chair of Governors

 I have two adult children who attended St John’s in the 1980’s and as a PSA member at that time, was closely involved in the life of the school, raising funds for the building of the school hall.
 I attend St John’s church and am also a long standing member of the local charity, the Spring Grove Fringe, an amateur theatre group.

 I have always been passionate about education and getting the best for our children.
 They are our future and so, as a governor, I will work hard to ensure that the best is what they receive.

-Greg Limna - Foundation Governor and Chair of Resources Committee
+Greg Limna - Foundation Governor and Vice Chair

 I am a new Foundation Governor at St John’s and excited to be part of the Governing Body.
 I’ve lived in the area since 2011 and am married with 3 children, a daughter in class 2 and younger twins.
 I am a civil engineer having started my career in Manchester working on sewage projects in the north west of England and abroad.
 I now work on the implementation of rail infrastructure projects such as High Speed 1 and Crossrail.
 My link subject is computing and I hope I can support the school and contribute to its continued success.

 I am a Parent Governor, my youngest daughter is in Year 6 at the school while my oldest finished Year 6 in the summer 2017.
 I am a scientist by training and have been working in a science based company for over twenty years.
 I have worked in DNA testing laboratories, and in my current role I train other scientists to help them obtain measurement results that are valid and reliable.
 I have also worked in project management and science communication roles and initiatives.
 I enjoy walks with my family, travelling and exploring new places and when everything is quiet, getting lost in a good book.

 Katie Kwateng - Foundation Governor and Chair of Teaching & Learning Committee